GoogleChrome/web.dev/content/path/fast/serve-responsive-images/codelab-responsive-images-webpack.md

 ## 1. Configure webpack.config.js

-1. View `webpack.config.js` for an example of how to configure responsive-loader.
+- View `webpack.config.js` for an example of how to configure responsive-loader.

 In this demo, the [sharp](http://sharp.dimens.io/en/stable/) image processing library resizes JPEG and PNG images to five default sizes: 480, 720, 1080, 1440, and 1920 pixels wide.
 (Note: Specifying default sizes is optional.)

-1. View the "`dist`" directory to see the multiple image versions created by responsive-loader.
+- View the `dist` directory to see the multiple image versions created by responsive-loader.

 ## 2. Update image Tags